AdnanRasad/Spring-Boot/RESTful Service/RESTful Web Services/README.md

 # What I have done here?

+Goal:

-Goal: When this Spring Boot Appliation is run, it will show Hello World with a server time.
+1.When this Spring Boot Appliation is run, it will show Hello World with a server time.
 But this has to be done using Restful Web Services.

+2.Connect with a DB, a mysql DB thn have concrete examples of all GET, PUT, POST & Patch methods with @GetMapping, @POSTMapping etc and also do the same with RequestMapping.

+3.Do Step no. 2 but with NoSQL Database

 Key Points: